hairwire/blog.alistinnie.net/_posts/2022-02-05-vaultwarden-on-kubernetes.md

 So the first step after signing up to Civo is to launch a cluster.
 It's super straightforward and doesn't require a lot of effort, you can launch your own cluster in less than 10 minutes.

-You can read more about it here: https://www.civo.com/docs/quick-start/600
+You can read more about it [here](https://www.civo.com/docs/quick-start/600).

 Civo has their own marketplace for installing applications when you launch a cluster, so I've picked Traefik for exposing the Vaultwarden [Ingress service](https://kubernetes.io/docs/concepts/services-networking/ingress/) and metrics-server for basic cluster metrics (nodes CPU & memory usage).